Atlantic Health Strategies

 Atar Capital's Clarvida Sale: What a Medicaid-Reliant BH Exit Signals to Operators — What Buyers Will Actually Tear Apart in Diligence

 The Clarvida buyer pool tells you who is actually writing checks in this segment.
 It is not the 2021 generalist PE crowd.
-It is strategics building multi-state Medicaid platforms, payer-adjacent buyers (including Medicaid MCO parents quietly building captive provider arms), and a smaller set of specialist sponsors with prior BH operating experience.
-They underwrite differently.
+Strategics are building multi-state Medicaid platforms.
+Payer-adjacent buyers (including Medicaid MCO parents quietly building captive provider arms) are back at the table.
+And a smaller set of specialist sponsors with prior behavioral health operating experience will engage where they can absorb tuck-ins without licensure or EMR migration disasters.

+They underwrite differently than the 2021 vintage.
 Strategics will pay for census stability, clinical leadership depth, and clean regulatory history.
 They will not pay for growth assumptions unsupported by infrastructure.
 Payer-adjacent buyers will pay for network coverage in specific states and for documented outcomes data tied to Medicaid quality measures.
-Specialist sponsors will pay for platforms that can absorb tuck-ins without licensure or EMR migration disasters.
+Specialist sponsors will pay for platforms that can absorb tuck-ins cleanly.

 If your story to the market is “we grew 40% last year on a Medicaid book,” expect questions about how.
 Rapid Medicaid growth without a corresponding compliance and revenue integrity build-out is now a red flag, not a green one.
-The DOJ and OIG have made enough noise about Medicaid BH billing in Arizona, Florida, and Tennessee that buyers are looking for the absence of risk before they look at growth.

 Atar Capital's Clarvida Sale: What a Medicaid-Reliant BH Exit Signals to Operators — The Buyer Universe Has Changed

-Where AHS Fits, and an Invitation
+Where AHS fits, and an invitation

 If you are 12 to 24 months from a process, the work starts now.
 If you are closer than that, we can still help, but every month of delay costs you negotiating room on price, escrow size, and indemnity caps.